sebastianpod/FANUC-TechPlay/ShapeSorter_UI/README.txt

     - **ToggleButton Control**: Allows the user to apply the selected element to the chosen cell.
   - **Execution**: After defining the pattern, the program is started in FANUC RoboGuide simulation.
 The robot then arranges the virtual elements according to the configured layout.

-This project focuses on layout design, visualization, and basic interaction rather than advanced automation or real-time communication.
-It serves as a practical example for training, experimentation, and proof-of-concept scenarios, showcasing how legacy tools like Microsoft SharePoint Designer 2007 and ActiveX components can be creatively applied in robotics environments.

 ## Features

 - **Interface Features**